Starting a new health-related business

 Health-related business plans assessment

-After you have met with Council, we also recommend that you submit your plans and specifications to us for assessment.
+We recommend that you submit your plans and specifications to us for assessment.
 This assessment helps us to understand your ideas and the scope of your business.

 As part of this assessment service, Council reviews your plans to make sure that proposed buildings and works comply with the relevant health regulations and guidelines.
 You will also receive advice and assistance in setting up your health-related business.